 We started by mapping out the expected goals of not only this project, but the overall product design process improvements the organization was hoping to achieve.
 They hoped to leverage the learning and outcomes from this project to drive their digital programs going forward.

-We used Problem Framing to map out and discovered the current experience of ELL students, and then prioritized their biggest pain points.
+During framing, we were able to successfully map out and discover the current experience of ELL students, and then prioritize their biggest pain points.
 This provided clarity and additional context of the problems ELLs faced.
 And with a clear problem defined, we were ready to begin ideating and prototyping potential solutions.

-For prototyping, we deployed our Design Sprint 2.0 services — an upgraded version of Google’s popular, rapid design thinking process.
-We leveraged the insights that we gathered during problem framing to provide intel most traditional design sprints are lacking, and often the cause of failed sprints.
+For prototyping, we deployed our Design Sprint facilitation services — an upgraded version of Google’s popular, rapid design thinking framework.
+We leveraged the insights that we gathered during problem framing to provide intel most traditional design sprints lack — often causing sprints to fail.

 We then provided process facilitation, product strategy, UX design, and visual styling to help the Rosetta Stone team move from business challenge to testable prototype.